Banishers: Ghosts of New Eden: Plot

-Throughout the game, the protagonists encounter the various characters from the prologue following the colony’s flight from New Eden and learn about their various degrees of complicity in the trial and execution of a young woman called Deborah Comenius: Captain Pennington, who has led his followers to the snowy mining town of Mount Pleasant, originally levelled the accusation of witchcraft against Deborah for what he perceived as corrupting his mild mannered daughter Grace by introducing her to reading and research; Governor Fairefax, who resettled in the agrarian community in the Harrows, had officiated the trial and execution despite having dabbled with the occult himself; Elizabeth Newsmith, sister to Thickskin, was Deborah’s secret lover but she couldn’t come to her defence out of fear.
-As a result, Deborah’s haunted spirit evolved into a pervasive force that permeates the entire colonial peninsula.
+Throughout the game, the protagonists encounter the various characters from the prologue following the colony's flight from New Eden and learn about their various degrees of complicity in the trial and execution of a young woman called Deborah Comenius: Captain Pennington, who has led his followers to the snowy mining town of Mount Pleasant, originally levelled the accusation of witchcraft against Deborah for what he perceived as corrupting his mild mannered daughter Grace by introducing her to reading and research; Governor Fairefax, who resettled in the agrarian community in the Harrows, had officiated the trial and execution despite having dabbled with the occult himself; Kate Newsmith, sister to Thickskin, was Deborah's secret lover but she could not come to her defence out of fear.
+As a result, Deborah's haunted spirit evolved into a pervasive force that permeates the entire colonial peninsula.

 Several minor storylines consist of Thickskin "culling" dependent colonists by exposing them to wolf packs by giving them whistles that summons wolves on them under the guise of calling for help; Governor Haskell's son Lamentation unwittingly causing a grieving husband being possessed by the spirits of his brother and his wife; a racist hunter and his black rival; a wealthy colonist refusing to emancipate her slave with whom she's fallen in love and the ghost of an elderly colonist who tries to repent her denunciation of Deborah by traveling back in time to deter her past self from accusing the young teacher; a French spy who sabotaged the New Eden harbour and her attempts to fake her own death to start a new life; a repentant petty criminal who impersonates the husband of a domestically abused villager whom the couple had done away with; a young hunter who cannibalised his best friend to stave off starvation; and war hero who suffers from the guilt of killing his comrade by friendly fire.

-Dependent on the choices the players make, including an intermediate sequence where they can decide to follow through their original choice to resurrect or allow Antea to pass on, the ultimate confrontation can result in one of three endings:
+Dependent on the choices the players make, including an intermediate sequence where they can decide to follow through their original choice to resurrect or allow Antea to pass on, the ultimate confrontation can result in one of five endings: